mick-232f3e/Assignment-2/readme.md

 # Mick Portfolio Website

-The portfolio website showcases multimedia and includes motion design, web design and graphic design.
+The is a portfolio website that showcases multimedia and includes motion design, web design and graphic design.

 -----